Staff Meeting Agenda: Best Practices for Driving Productivity

 - Why is a staff meeting agenda important?

-A staff meeting agenda provides structure, keeps discussions focused, and ensures key topics are covered, leading to more productive and efficient meetings.
+A staff meeting agenda provides structure, keeps discussions focused, and ensures key topics are covered.
+Without one, meetings drift, action items get vague, and the same issues resurface week after week.

 - What should be included in an effective staff meeting agenda?